creativescala/creative-scala/book/src/pages/hof/fun.md

   }
 ```

-Using the version of fold we can create the Sierpinski triangle.
+Using this version of fold we can create the Sierpinski triangle.

 ```scala mdoc:silent
 val sierpinski: (Int, Image) => Image =